Meet DrZ

 My Story

-These early influences made me highly aware of how culture shapes - and often constrains - an individual’s freedom, happiness, and sense of self.
-This awareness fuels my passion to help people rediscover and expand joy in their lives.
+Living within those constraints made me acutely aware of how cultural forces can limit individual freedom, happiness, and one’s sense of self.
+That awareness has become the foundation of my work and fuels my passion for helping people rediscover and expand joy in their lives.

-My goal is to help people feel confident, connected, and fully alive in their bodies - to cultivate a relationship with health and pleasure that is rooted in acceptance rather than judgment.
-It is an honor to be invited into the intimate world of my clients’ lives.
-The courage it takes to look deeply within is something to be celebrated.
-I do my best to nurture and expand each person’s capacity for genuine emotional and sexual connection - the essence of living as a whole, integrated human being.
+My goal is to help people feel confident, connected, and fully alive in their bodies.
+I am committed to supporting individuals so they can cultivate a relationship with health and pleasure rooted in acceptance rather than judgment.
+It is a profound honor to be invited into the intimate worlds of my clients’ lives.
+The courage it takes to look deeply within deserves recognition.
+I strive to nurture and expand each person’s capacity for genuine emotional and sexual connection, the essence of living as a whole, integrated human being.